 An angry man walks into his neighborhood Target store clutching a handful of coupons that had been mailed to his daughter.
 His anger, he explains, is because his daughter is just a girl still in high school and he fears the store’s many coupons promoting maternity clothes, baby furniture, and other items related to pregnancy might encourage her to want a baby.
 The manager apologizes.

-A few days later, the manager phones the father to apologize again but the father ends up doing the apologizing.
+A few days later, the manager calls the father to apologize again but the father ends up doing the apologizing.
 Seems his daughter is, in fact, pregnant.

 How did Target know before the girl’s father did?